 As with traditional brick and mortar degree programs, application requirements and deadlines differ from school to school.
 Californians interested in attending college online should speak with an admissions officer to ensure they meet entry requirements.
 Many of the national online schools have a streamlined application process where students can live chat with counselors online.
 For those ready to take the next step, see the list of online colleges below and request information to speak with an advisor.

-Online Schools in California
+View Online College Courses in California Below

 This list also contains online colleges that accept students from California.

 Manage your career and your life while earning your degree online.

 At University of Phoenix, we believe everyone deserves access to higher education.

 Interested in a career as a professional dog trainer?
 Animal Behavior College is the place to start.

 Try your first two online courses for only $200 each with our Start Smart (SM) Offer.